haydarKarkin/PetSpotter/README.md

 This project is designed by MVVM-C architecture pattern where:

 ![](https://github.com/haydarKarkin/PetSpotter/blob/main/images/mvvm-c.jpg)

+Using MVVM-C pattern gives us some benefits like code reuse, ease of testing, bindings make UI updates easier to handle, ease of maintainability.

+And splitting off protocols (DataSource and Delegate) into separate objects we can re-use those objects in other view controllers, or use different objects in the same view controller to get different behavior at runtime.

 - View is represented by `UIViewController` designed in Storyboard
 - Model represents state and domain objects